zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 ## What's new in Zowe Explorer 1.21.0

+> Zowe Explorer is compatible only with Theia 1.18.0 or higher.

 **Added**:

 - Added a progress bar for the simultaneous deletion of multiple jobs